 E-Home Household Services Holdings Limited Announces Strategic Business Plan and Partnership with China Top Traditional Chinese Medicine Company Zhejiang Huisong Pharmaceutical Co.
 Ltd.

-/EIN News/ -- FUZHOU, China, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited (Nasdaq: EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced that the Company’s subsidiary Zhongrun (Fujian) Pharmaceutical Co., Ltd. (“Zhongrun”) has outlined new strategic business plan to expand market coverage and medical product offerings via online and offline sales networks in Fujian province, China.
-Zhongrun also reached partnership with top traditional Chinese medicine (“TCM”) company Zhejiang Huisong Pharmaceutical Co.
-Ltd. (“Huisong”).
+FUZHOU, China, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited EJH (the "Company" or "E-Home"), a provider of integrated household services in China, today announced that the Company's subsidiary Zhongrun (Fujian) Pharmaceutical Co., Ltd. ("Zhongrun") has outlined new strategic business plan to expand market coverage and medical product offerings via online and offline sales networks in Fujian province, China.
+Zhongrun also reached partnership with top traditional Chinese medicine ("TCM") company Zhejiang Huisong Pharmaceutical Co.
+Ltd. ("Huisong").

 Pursuant to the business plan, Zhongrun will expand from the existing pharmaceutical wholesale business to the retail market through both offline and online sales channels.
 Zhongrun will initiate in-depth cooperation with offline pharmaceutical chain stores and with major online pharmaceutical e-commerce platforms.
 At the same time, Zhongrun also plans to enter into the upstream production and processing business of pharmaceuticals, healthcare products and devices, to build up its own brand or original equipment manufacturer (OEM) model.